domschrei/impcheck/README.md

 ### Isolated Execution

-`build/impcheck_parser -formula-input=<path/to/cnf> -fifo-parsed-formula=<path/to/output>`
+`build/impcheck_parse -formula-input=<path/to/cnf> -fifo-parsed-formula=<path/to/output>`
-`build/impcheck_checker -fifo-directives=<path/to/input> -fifo-feedback=<path/to/output>`
+`build/impcheck_check -fifo-directives=<path/to/input> -fifo-feedback=<path/to/output>`
+`build/impcheck_confirm -formula-input=<path/to/cnf> -result=<10|20> -result-sig=<signature>`

 The intended mode of operation is that all paths specified via `-fifo-*` options are in fact named UNIX pipes (i.e., via `mkfifo`).
 However, you can also specify actual, complete files to "replay" a sequence of written directives and to write the results persistently.

 ### End-to-end Execution

-Please examine the file `test/test_full.c` and the corresponding executable `build/test_full`.
+Please examine the file `test/test_full.c` which is built into the executable `build/test_full`.
 This code is (also) meant as an introduction and quick start on how these modules can be integrated in a parallel solver framework.

 ### Checker Input/Output Format

-Each directive to a checker process begins with a single character specifying the type of the directive, followed by a sequence of objects whose length (individually and in total) is given by the directive type and (in some cases) by certain "size" fields.
-The output by the checker process is similarly well-defined based on the shape of the directive.
+Each directive to a checker begins with a single character specifying the type of the directive, followed by a sequence of objects whose length (individually and in total) is given by the directive type and (in some cases) by certain "size" fields.
+A checker's output is similarly well-defined based on the shape of the directive.
 Please consult the definitions provided in `src/trusted/checker_interface.h` for the exact specification.